Batten disease: Treatment

 Batten disease is a terminal illness; the FDA has approved Brineura (cerliponase alfa) as a treatment for a specific form of Batten disease.
-Brineura is the first FDA-approved treatment to slow loss of walking ability (ambulation) in symptomatic pediatric patients 3 years of age and older with late infantile neuronal ceroid lipofuscinosis type 2 (CLN2), also known as tripeptidyl peptidase-1 (TPP1) deficiency.
+Brineura is the first FDA-approved treatment to slow loss of walking ability (ambulation) in symptomatic pediatric patients three years of age and older with late infantile neuronal ceroid lipofuscinosis type 2 (CLN2), also known as tripeptidyl peptidase-1 (TPP1) deficiency.
+Human clinical trials of a gene therapy for the CLN5 variant of Batten disease began at the University of Rochester in 2022.
 Palliative treatment is symptomatic and supportive.
 One drug, an antisense oligonucleotide, milasen, described in The New England Journal of Medicine, is believed to be the first "custom" treatment for a genetic disease.
 It is named after Mila Makovec, the only patient who may ever take it.

 History

 Batten disease is named after the British pediatrician Frederick Batten, who first described it in 1903.
-Also known as Spielmeyer-Vogt-Sjögren-Batten disease, it is the most common form of a group of disorders called neuronal ceroid lipofuscinosis (NCL).
+Also known as Spielmeyer–Vogt–Sjögren–Batten disease, it is the most common form of a group of disorders called neuronal ceroid lipofuscinosis (NCL).
 Although Batten disease is usually regarded as the juvenile form of NCL, some physicians use the term Batten disease to describe all forms of NCL.